pirsch-analytics/docs/content/dashboard/events.md

 ## Creating Events

 Events are automatically created and added to your dashboard as you send them.
 Events can be send from your website using JavaScript, or from your backend using our [API]({{<ref "api-sdks/api.md">}}) or one of our [SDKs]({{<ref "api-sdks/_index.md">}}).

+**Before you can send an event, you must first send a page view.
+A page view creates the session required to bind the event.
+Events without a session will be ignored.**

 ## Sending Events From Your Website